Treating hair loss

 A possible side effect of immunotherapy is a severe skin reaction.
 This can be avoided by increasing the DPCP concentration gradually.
 Less common side effects include a rash and patchy-coloured skin (vitiligo).
 In many cases, the hair falls out again when treatment is stopped.

 Immunotherapy is only available in specialised centres.
-You will need to visit the centre once a week for several months.
-After DPCP has been applied, you will need to wear a hat or scarf over the treated area for 24 hours because light can interact with the chemical.
+You'll need to visit the centre once a week for several months.
+After DPCP has been applied, you'll need to wear a hat or scarf over the treated area for 24 hours because light can interact with the chemical.

 Similar to immunotherapy, dithranol cream is applied regularly to the scalp before being washed off.
 It causes a skin reaction, followed by hair regrowth in some cases.

-However, it has not been proven that dithranol cream is significantly effective in the long term.
+However, it hasn't been proven that dithranol cream is significantly effective in the long term.
 It can also cause itchiness and scaling of the skin and can stain the scalp and hair.
 For these reasons, dithranol is not widely used.

 Ultraviolet light treatment